dj0nes/ldclient-uvicorn-issue/readme.md

+# UPDATE 2020/02/04

+This appears to be working now, though I'm not sure exactly why.

+Run `docker-compose up` and navigate to [http://localhost:7777/](http://localhost:7777/)

 # TypeError Demo

 I noticed the following error when trying to use launch darkly in a fastapi project with code reloading: